mayawagon/mayawagon.github.io/worklog-2018.md

 - lesson plan for Tech Lab
 - schedule guest speakers
 - write implementation and evaluation sections of playbooks
+- message Selvon and Mike about who is doing what work
+- Check in about transcription budget

 # to-do
 - Design a library for a mars colony